heptarch/heptarch.github.io/drafts/tarkovsky.md

 </p>

-After two aimless weeks in Via di San Niccolò, it felt as if the curtains of the ark had parted to reveal a glimpse of the sacred text.
+After two aimless weeks in Via di San Niccolò, it felt as if the curtains of the ark had parted to offer a glimpse of the sacred text.
-I set to work enthusiastically the next morning, drinking three espressi and bounding up the stairs to the fourth floor.
+I set to work enthusiastically the next morning, gulping down three espressi and bounding up the stairs to the fourth floor.
 Triumphantly unlocking the door marked "журнал - Il Diario - 3".